Feb 10, 2023 • Sophie Kennedy

-1. Wrap fragile pieces like framed photos or dishes in fabric items you plan to bring with you.
+1. Wrap fragile pieces like framed photos or dishes in fabrics you plan to bring with you.

-3. When you're looking to add furniture pieces to your new home - look for second-hand, vintage pieces, or new products that are sustainably made.
+3. If you're looking to add furniture pieces to your new home - try finding secondhand items, vintage pieces, or new products that are sustainably made.

-*Don't forget to pack reusable water bottles to stay hydrated and snacks in reusable containers like Stasher Bags for move-in day.
+(Don't forget to pack reusable water bottles to stay hydrated and snacks in reusable containers like Stasher Bags for move-in day!)

-A great way to keep old furniture in good condition in use is to sell it at local secondhand stores or online on sites like Craigslist or AptDeco.
-You can also donate furniture pieces to organizations like Habitat for Humanity or Goodwill.
-If you're hoping to move on from a Sabai piece - consider selling it through our closed loop program - Sabai Revive.
+A great way to keep used furniture in use is to sell it at local secondhand stores or online att sites like Craigslist or AptDeco.
+You can also donate furniture to organizations like Habitat for Humanity or Goodwill.
+Our closed-loop program Sabai Revive keeps furniture out of landfills too.
 Fill out our buyback form to get started.